Gendo90/Item_Catalog_Web_Server_Ed/readme.md

 After running the `python application.py` command, you should be able to access the website application at the "localhost:8000" address in a browser.
-Login is required for adding, editing, or deleting books or genres and each user can only access their own books that they have entered at this time after logging in to their account.
+Login is required for adding, editing, or deleting books or genres and each user can only change their own books that they have entered at this time after logging in to their account.
 Users currently have two options for logging into the website, because they can verify their identities and get access to their account using either their Google or Facebook login credentials.